ItIsMrLaG/Study_web/README.md

 2. go to your "Project settings" > "Service account" and take SDK.json
 3. use this file in your config (like in firebase_cloud.py)
 ---
+## Work with JS
+* JS.files are loaded anew (with the original parameters) every time the page is loaded (like html/css)
+* JS.files should be in YOUR_APP/static/YOUR_APP/js/YOUR_FILE.js
+* you can plug your JS.files to all HTML.templates (from all app)
+### Sending GET-request from JS to django
+1. plug to the HTML head jquery_library:
+> '<script src="//ajax.googleapis.com/ajax/libs/jquery/1.11.2/jquery.min.js"></script>'
+2. then plug to the HTML head your JS.file:
+>  '<script type="text/javascript" src="{% static 'YOUR_APP/main.js' %}"></script>'
+3. create in the JS.file function for getting and handling response with information
+  * this function should have one parameter for information from response
+4. link this function with jquery.method:
+>  '$.getJSON("REQUEST_NAME", JS_FUNCTION);'
+  * without '()'
+5. create in YOUR_APP/urls.py ligament for handler of the path with 'REQUEST_NAME':
+>  'path('REQUEST_NAME', views.handler, name='config'),'
+6. in views "import json" and "from django.http import HttpResponse"
+7. in views.handler(request) return:
+>  'return HttpResponse(json.dumps(YOUR_DICT), content_type='REQUEST_NAME')'
+  * YOUR_DICT would be converted in json format
+---
+### Dynamic output of the code with JS
+* since HTML changes only on page reload, to make dynamic changes you need to use JS
+* ginger changes with HTML
+* all examples in 'js_work' app
+1. link HTML.element with JS.function
+  * for sending value-params to the JS.function:
+>  'on...="Func(this.value)'
+2. add special class to this element ('ELEMENT_CLASS')
+3. write JS.function-handler
+4. for changing some info in HTML inside this function:
+>  '$('.ELEMENT_CLASS').html(just a string);'
+  * the string can be whole html code
+---
+### Sending params from JS to Django
+1. create function like in previous paragraph
+2. write in this function:
+>  'fetch(string-with_params).then(function(response) {body of the func})'
+  * string_with_params = '?value='+ value + '&id=' + 1  (example)
+---